simbo1905/microservices-demo-ansible/roles/ansible-role-springboot/README.md

 Dependencies
 ------------

 This role can install JAVA using [geerlingguy.java](https://github.com/geerlingguy/ansible-role-java)

+This role can create APP user using [singleplatform-eng.users](https://github.com/singleplatform-eng/ansible-users)

 Example Playbook
 ----------------

 ### Using local maven artifact

     - name: Converge
       hosts: all